 In general business, diversification is a vital strategy.
 Companies with multiple sources of revenue are more likely to survive if one channel dries up.
 The same applies when it comes to SEO.
 Having more than one funnel allows you to capture more leads and provides additional opportunities for conversion.

 With this in mind, SEO shouldn’t just be about getting to the top of Google rankings.
 It should also be about getting to the top of other popular search engines, including Bing and Duckduckgo.
 Social media is important too.
 You can use it to funnel people to your web pages, increasing total traffic, and dwell time.
+But don’t overlook your web design as this also will play a huge part.

 A multi-channel approach to SEO also involves performing a range of ranking-boosting activities.
 Links are still critical – Google affirmed this earlier in the year.
 But other actions are becoming more important too.
 Hiring quality writers to create stunning content that converts customers, for instance, is a big part of modern SEO – as is adapting web pages to reflect the page experience signals we discussed in the introduction through a quality technical SEO plan.
 Adopting a multiplicity of approaches is often greater than the sum of their parts.